linuxfrorg/linuxfr.org/README.md

 LinuxFr.org is a French-speaking website about Free software / hardware / culture / stuff.

-This git repository is the rails application that run on LinuxFr.org.
+This git repository is the rails application that runs on LinuxFr.org.

 Install